Steady&True

 Will this get rid of my anxiety?

 These tools can reduce intensity in the moment and improve recovery over time, but the aim isn't “zero anxiety.”
-Anxiety is a normal human signal.
+Anxiety is a normal and valuable human signal, often arising when there's a deeper emotion we don't feel resourced enough to feel right now.
 The aim is less spiraling, faster recovery, earlier detection, and a more compassionate relationship with what's happening in the moment.
+Over time, with this approach, anxiety becomes less of an issue.

 What if a practice makes me feel worse?